chris-vanderveen/obsidian-typst/Processor.md

 ## Why are Processors needed?

-Typst achieves fast rendering through a mechanism called incremental compilation.
+Typst achieves fast rendering through a mechanism called *incremental/differential compilation*.
 By having each processor function as a single file, Typst's powerful performance is realized.

 This is particularly useful when previewing display math in real-time with heavy packages.